FluBBaOfWard/S8DS/README.md

   * Gamma: Lets you change the gamma ("brightness").
   * Color: Lets you change the color.
   * GG Border: Lets you change between black, bordercolor and none.
-  * Perfect Sprites: Uses a bit more cpu but is worth it.
+  * Perfect Sprites: Uses a bit more cpu but it is worth it.
   * 3D Display: Terminator vs Robocop needs this off.
 * Machine:
   * Region: Change the region of the SMS and video standard.